TNTCreep/OpenTismTech2/README.md

 SecuROM+ - Upgraded version of SecuCODEX - WIP

-OpenRBMK - Opencomputer compatibility with a HBM NTM Extended RBMK.
+DyatlovAZ-5 - Opencomputer compatibility with a HBM NTM Extended RBMK.
 Alpha

 TismLibary - installer for all my installers